laiquet/idtrackerai-enhanced/docs/source/output.rst

     idtrackerai_video path/to/session_folder

+generates a general video inside the session folder (see the video below on the left).

+.. admonition:: DeepLabCut
+    :class: sidebar tip

+    Individual videos can be useful to extract animal pose information with softwares like, for example, `DeepLabCut <http://www.mackenziemathislab.org/deeplabcut/>`_ :fa:`fa-solid fa-arrow-up-right-from-square`

-generates a general video inside the session folder.
-Individual videos can be generated by adding the flag ``--individual`` to the command above, also, the original video can be drawn in grayscale adding ``--gray``.
-The video time interval can be defined using ``--s`` (start) and ``--e`` (end).
+Individual videos can be generated by adding the flag ``--individual`` to the command above, this creates a small individual video for each animal and, also, a general collage (see the video below on the right).

+Both video styles (general or individual) can draw the original video in grayscale by adding ``--gray`` to the command.

+Finally, the video time interval can be optionally defined using ``--s`` (start) and ``--e`` (end).
 For example

 .. code-block:: bash

     idtrackerai_video path/to/session_folder --individual --gray --s 0 --e 1000

-to generate individual videos in grayscale from frame 0 to frame 1000 from the tracked session folder.
+generates individual videos in grayscale from frame 0 to frame 1000 with the trajectories of ``session_folder``.

-Below are two examples: a general video on the left and an individual on the right:

 .. raw:: html